25prabhu10/notes/docs/Concepts/AWS/AWS.md

 ## Scalability & High Availability

-- Scalability means that an application / system can handle greater loads by adapting.
+Scalability means that an application/system can handle greater loads by adapting

 - There are two kinds of scalability:

   - Vertical Scalability
-  - Horizontal Scalability (= elasticity)
+  - Horizontal Scalability (elasticity)

 - Scalability is linked but different to High Availability

 ### Vertical Scalability

-- Vertically scalability means **increasing the size of the instance**
+Vertically scalability means **increasing the size of the instance**

-- For example, your application runs on a `t2.micro`
+- Example, your application runs on a `t2.micro`
 - Scaling that application vertically means running it on a `t2.large`
-- Vertical scalability is **very common for non-distributed systems, such as a database.**
+- Vertical scalability is **very common for non-distributed systems, such as a database**
-- RDS, ElastiCache are services that can scale vertically.
+- RDS, ElastiCache are services that can scale vertically
 - There's **usually a limit to how much you can vertically scale (hardware limit)**

 ### Horizontal Scalability

-- Horizontal scalability means **increasing the number of instances/systems for your application**
+Horizontal scalability means **increasing the number of instances/systems for your application**

 - Horizontal scaling **implies distributed systems**.
 This is very common for web applications/modern applications
 - It's **easy to horizontally scale** thanks the cloud offerings such as Amazon EC2

 ### High Availability

 - High Availability usually goes hand in hand with horizontal scaling
-- High availability means running your application/system in at least 2 data centers (== Availability Zones)
+- High availability means **running your application/system in at least 2 data centers** (Availability Zones)
-- The goal of high availability is to survive a data center loss
+- The goal of high availability is to **survive a data center loss**
-- The high availability can be passive (for RDS Multi AZ for example)
+- The high availability can be passive (RDS Multi AZ)
-- The high availability can be active (for horizontal scaling)
+- The high availability can be active (horizontal scaling)

-### High Availability & Scalability For EC2
+### High Availability and Scalability for EC2

-- Vertical Scaling: Increase instance size (= scale up / down)
+- Vertical Scaling: Increase instance size (scale up/down)

-  - From: t2.nano - 0.5G of RAM, 1 vCPU
+  - From: `t2.nano` - 0.5G of RAM, 1 vCPU
-  - To: u-12tb1.metal - 12.3 TB of RAM, 448 vCPUs
+  - To: `u-12tb1.metal` - 12.3TB of RAM, 448 vCPUs

-- Horizontal Scaling: Increase number of instances (= scale out / in)
+- Horizontal Scaling: Increase number of instances (scale out/in)

   - Auto Scaling Group
   - Load Balancer

 - High Availability: Run instances for the same application across multi AZ

   - Auto Scaling Group multi AZ
   - Load Balancer multi AZ

+## What is a Distributed System?

+A distributed computing system consists of multiple independent software components.
+These independent software components are located on different systems that communicate in such a way that they appear as a single system to the end user

+- Cloud computing is based on the distributed systems model

+Types of Distributed Systems:

+1. Peer-to-Peer: in the peer-to-peer architectural model, responsibilities are uniformly distributed among machines in the system

+2. Client-Server: In the client-server model, data on the server is accessed by clients

+3. Three-tier: The three-tier architectural model enables information about the client to be stored in the middle tier

+4. N-tier: The n-tier architecture allows an application or server to forward requests to additional enterprise services on the network